isabella232/dynamic-media-classic.en-1/help/preparing-swatch-set-assets-upload.md

 * A black, brown, and green shot of the same jacket.
 * A black, brown, and green color swatch.

 Because users can zoom images in Swatch Sets, make sure that the images are at least 2000 pixels in the largest dimension.
-Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.
+Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

 For detailed instructions on uploading assets, see [Uploading files](uploading-files.md#uploading_files).